 Fig. 4.
-Construction of the community graph from the triangle derived graph.
-The graph on the left is a MST of the triangle derived graph.
-The graph on the right is the community graph having vertices representing unique k-truss communities and edges representing containment relations between k-truss communities.
-The color of vertices shows the mapping between two graphs.ji
+Construction of the community graph from the triangle-derived graph.
+The graph on the left is an MST of the triangle-derived graph.
+The graph on the right is the community graph, having vertices that represent unique k-truss communities and edges that represent the containment relations between k-truss communities.
+The color of vertices shows the mapping between the two graphs.

 Community Graph:

-The top level index is a super-graph having vertices repre- senting unique k-truss communities and edges representing containment relations between k-truss communities.
+The top-level index is a super-graph whose vertices represent unique k-truss communities and edges represent containment relations between k-truss communities.
 We call